wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/prepare-to-teach-module-beyond-report-development/includes/2-beyond-report.md

 ## Video 20: Beyond Report Development - Part 1
-In this 14-minute video Peter Myers and Chris Finlan describe how to publish reports to the Power BI service, and cover consuming, delivering, and embedding paginated reports.
+In this 14-minute video, Peter Myers and Chris Finlan describe how to publish reports to the Power BI service, and cover consuming, delivering, and embedding paginated reports.
 Finally, they discuss when it's a good choice to create a paginated report instead of a Power BI report.

 - Reports can be saved to a Power BI workspace from Report Builder
 - The reports workload enabled